Wants to Meet Up

 I have an educational travel Instagram with insights on how to travel on a low budget and knowledge about the culture and history of the places I visit www.instagram.com/pelagalaxia

 Why I’m on Couchsurfing

 Sure I could pay a hostel and just have a nice bed waiting for me in the end of the day, but there are things that the money doesn't buy.

 Normally these are not even "things".

-I don't care about sleeping in someone's floor as long as we get the chance to share a beer, a story, and a smile.
+I don't care about sleeping in someone's floor as long as we get the chance to share a tea, a story, and a smile.

 Once I was eating dinner with my host and she said: "you know what, Ana, in the last 3 days we hang out every evening.
 We cooked together, you taught me new recipes and so did I to you; we played games, you show me a nice one with the regular cards and you learned a new rule for UNO; you shared stories about your travels and gave me tips about the places I want to go; I learned about Brazilian history and you learned about my country's one.
 I felt that even if I did not move, every single evening I was travelling".

 I think that these lines define exactly what Couchsurfing is and why I'm on it.

 Hiking, waterfalls, caves, beaches, and exploring nature, are top priorities!